-I would spend months, sometimes up to a year, on a project, from measuring a client’s home to choosing fabric/flooring/tile samples with multiple site visits, inspecting the work of a carpenter at the facility.
+I would spend months, sometimes up to a year, on a project, from measuring a client’s home to choosing fabric/flooring/tile samples with multiple site visits and inspecting a carpenter’s work at the facility.

 That’s why a traditional designer’s fees will generally be higher:

-They have to charge for all those hours spent collecting samples, meeting with contractors, and driving through God’s green earth trying to find that perfect last-minute accessory.
+They must charge for all those hours spent collecting samples, meeting with contractors, and driving through God’s green earth to find that perfect last-minute accessory.

 Edesign is a completely different land due to its completely virtual nature.

-And due to the fact that once the client receives his/her final design, it is up to him/her exactly what elements he/she chooses to incorporate in his/her home and the period in which he/she wants to do it.
+And because once the client receives his/her final design, it is up to him/her exactly what elements he/she chooses to incorporate in his/her home and the period in which he/she wants to do it.

 ONLINE DESIGNERS DON’T HAVE A TITLE OR DEGREE.

-I followed the traditional school route, got my degree in Interior Design.
+I followed the traditional school route and got my degree in Interior Design.

-Then, worked for various design companies before diversifying into this design area.
+Then, I worked for various design companies before diversifying into this design area.

-I mainly chose to do virtual design because it allowed me to balance my motherhood with my career.
+I mainly chose to do virtual design because it allowed me to balance my motherhood and career.